-To achieve net-zero emissions by 2050, coordination across industries and economies can help to sequence the introduction of new policies and technologies.
-Regions will likely proceed at their own pace, with issues such as workforce readiness, supply chain visibility, cost advantages, water availability, and energy accessibility determining decision-making.
-The transition is getting underway amid market uncertainty, meaning that individual companies and entire sectors may be forging new supply chains, addressing technology risk, assessing price risk, and, in many cases, launching pilot projects.
-Governments are stepping in with policies to help mitigate areas of possible market concern, but innovative financing and cross-sectoral partnerships could be increasingly important.
-Through cross-sector collaboration, a system-of-systems approach can help sequence implementation of new policies and technologies, while helping to respond to unforeseen consequences.
+To achieve net-zero emissions by 2050, effective coordination across industries and economies is important.
+This approach can enable the systematic introduction of innovative policies and technologies, building a competitive advantage through sustainability leadership.
+Regions will likely proceed at their own pace, influenced by key factors such as workforce readiness, supply chains visibility, cost efficiencies, availability of water resources, and access to energy.
+As this transformation unfolds amid market uncertainties, businesses and entire sectors are likely to develop new supply chains, address technology-related risks, assess price risk, and, in many cases, launch pilot projects.
+Governments are stepping in with proactive policies to help mitigate areas of possible market concern.
+However, the role of innovative financing and partnerships across sectors may become increasingly vital.
+By fostering cross-sector collaboration, a networked approach can help effectively orchestrate the rollout of new policies and technologies, while helping to respond to unforeseen consequences.
+This collaborative transformation can help drive growth and create competitive advantages across industries.

 Five strategic verticals may require scaling, innovation, and adaptation to help catalyze impact globally.
 Progress within and across these verticals could not only expedite the journey toward achieving net-zero goals but also demonstrate the interdependence of advancements in these areas.
 These five verticals are as follows: